fslo1709/bankingapi/README.md

 ___for a given customer who is logged-on in the portal.___

+JWT tokens are used to validate that the user is logged in correctly.
+To implement this, it is assumed that the login is part of another service, which is outside the scope of this microservice.

 ___For each transaction ‘page’ return the total credit and debit values at the current exchange rate (from the third-party provider).___

 Third party provider picked is Exchange rates from Abstract API, although any API can be used if the url is changed and a valid key is provided.

 The Key is stored in apiKey.txt, located in java.com.synpulsebankapi, although this is never comitted to Github.

+The values of the total credit and debit are appended to the json response.

 ___The list of transactions should be consumed from a Kafka topic.___